 As for the characters, things are more or less exactly as they were in the last series.
 Jinto once again proves himself to be an accomplished sycophant.
 This time around, he is given more space to "develop" - as in, more airtime to express his self-pity with melodramatic wistfulness.
 Among other things, he broods that no one will miss him when he dies (awwww), and that he won't be around for as long as Lafiel.
 You know what, his worries might be unfounded - even in his early twenties, he still looks like a 14-15 year-old, and still retains a husky adolescent voice...maybe he has defied the odds and hit the genetic lottery after all!
 Lafiel is, of course, exceedingly good to Jinto as always, unfailingly generous to her crew, but underneath even that genuinely nice and warm-hearted personality is an uncritical mind and an unquestioning obedience to the very system that serves to oppress her (and not to mention entire planets besides).

 Overall, Banner of the Stars retains the core essence of what made Crest of the Stars so sickening and reprehensible.
-But where Crest of the Stars provoked shock and outrage, Banner was merely annoying.
+But where Crest of the Stars provoked shock and outrage, Banner was mostly annoying.
 In fact, at some points it provoked more ridicule than outrage in how it simply refuses to let up on its outrageous stand even after it's long since made its point - but then, that's because you're already prepeared for the worst this time around.
 If it seems "better" than Crest of the Stars, that's only because it simply has LESS of what made the latter show so unbearable - just so we're clear.
-In hindsight, it makes more sense as a part of a new tactic of including less outwardly offensive scenes, and more "quiet time" and romance through which to push its agenda more subtly this time.
+In hindsight, it makes more sense as a part of a new tactic of including less outwardly offensive scenes, and more "quiet time" and romance through which to push its two-faced stand more subtly this time.
 It proves once again that it's just not possible to make good wine from bad grapes.read more